QuantumPL/site/content/publication/Rand2018a/index.md

 - name: URL
   url: https://repository.upenn.edu/edissertations/3175
 ---
 Publicly Accessible Penn Dissertations.
 3175.
 See Ch.
-3 for \"A Brief History of Quantum Programming and Verification\", which is an excellent recent survey of the area
+3 for \"A Brief History of Quantum Programming and Verification\", which is an excellent recent survey of the area.